Mauritania: Economy

 Despite being rich in natural resources, Mauritania has a low GDP.
 A majority of the population still depends on agriculture and livestock for a livelihood, even though most of the nomads and many subsistence farmers were forced into the cities by recurrent droughts in the 1970s and 1980s.
 Mauritania has extensive deposits of iron ore, which account for almost 50% of total exports.
 Gold and copper mining companies are opening mines in the interior such as Firawa mine.
-The country's gold production in 2015 is 9 metric tons.
+The country's gold production in 2015 was 9 metric tons.

 The country's first deepwater port opened near Nouakchott in 1986.